 When the agents came back, they had Guzman's personal effects in a bag.

-She is now scheduled for deportation back to Honduras this week.
+She was scheduled for deportation back to Honduras.

 Guzman’s husband filed a petition seeking permanent residency for her shortly after they married, but that petition is still pending.
 Tolu said Guzman’s residency would be resolved within six months had Tuesday’s events not happened.